cenviity/100-exercises-to-learn-rust/book/src/07_threads/06_interior_mutability.md

 `unsafe` code is still subject to Rust's rules about borrowing and aliasing.
 It's an (advanced) tool that you can leverage to build **safe abstractions** whose safety can't be directly expressed in Rust's type system.
 Whenever you use the `unsafe` keyword you're telling the compiler:
-"I know what I'm doing, I won't violate your invariants, trust me."
+"I know what I'm doing.
+I won't violate your invariants.
+Trust me."

 Every time you call an `unsafe` function, there will be documentation explaining its **safety preconditions**: under what circumstances it's safe to execute its `unsafe` block.
 You can find the ones for `UnsafeCell`